nes-lab/TrafficBench/README.md

    [nRF Command Line Tools](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools) to program the target devices.

-2. Set up a [Python 3](https://www.python.org/) environment (we have used Python 3.8 for our tests).
+2. Set up a [Python 3](https://www.python.org/) environment (we use Python 3.8 to 3.12 for our tests).
    We recommend to use a Python virtual environment, which can be created with `python3 -m venv <name_of_virtualenv>` and activated with `source <path_to_virtualenv>/bin/activate`.